GerarC/Zettelkasten/Evergreen/MPU Mechanics Physics/MPU04E Free-Body Diagram.md

 ---
 # MPU04E Free-Body Diagram

-A **Free-Body Diagrams** is a draw in which you specifies the external forces acting on the body and their directions.
+A **Free-Body Diagrams** is a draw in which you specifies the external [[MPU04 Force|Forces]] acting on the body and their directions.
 This type of diagrams are essential to identify the relevant forces and resolve exercises. ^1

 To draw a diagram of this type first you have to identify which body you will represent, determine which are the forces acting on the body and their directions.
 And then draw it. ^2